This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 7

-Asset Pipeline with the asset_sync Gem, or a library designed to efficiently
+Asset Pipeline with the asset_sync Gem) or a library designed to sync files

 When apply completes, you should see the s3_website_endpoint output.
-Open http://<S3_WEBSITE_ENDPOINT>; in your
+Open http://<S3_WEBSITE_ENDPOINT>

-If the page shows up correctly, then congrats, you’re successfully using S3 as a file server!
+If the page shows up correctly, congrats, you’re successfully using S3 as a file server!

-Let’s now put a CDN in front of it, as per the next section.
+Let’s now put a CDN in front of it.

 Deploy CloudFront as a CDN in front of the S3 bucket